How to Build a Consolidated MarTech Stack

 As marketing plays a bigger role in the greater buyer journey, marketers have started to rely on technological solutions to stay top of mind and maintain a competitive advantage.
 These technological solutions are known as MarTech, or marketing technologies, and make marketing efforts more effective and efficient.

 Currently, the MarTech industry is growing at a fast rate.
 In 2018, the number of MarTech companies has grown from approximately 150 to 7,000.
-With a wide variety of technologies at our disposal, 2020 is the year of creating a consolidated and smarter MarTech stack and essentially, doing more with less.
+With a wide variety of technologies at our disposal, now is the time to create a consolidated and smarter MarTech stack and essentially, doing more with less.

 But before we jump into building a MarTech, here’s a quick rundown of what a MarTech stack entails.

 A marketing technology stack, or MarTech stack for short, is a set of technologies and tools a business combines to manage and improve their marketing across the customer lifecycle.
 Essentially, a MarTech stack enables the marketing and sales team to connect with buyers at different stages of their journey.

 The focus of creating a MarTech stack is to improve internal collaboration, easily measure the impact of marketing activities, and reach customers in new ways.
 These tools are often effective on their own, but when “stacked” together in a format that works intuitively, the stack will create a cohesive digital experience that will nurture your customers and prospects.